Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia Southern and its opponents have not yet scored more than 66 points in a game this season.
+- Georgia Southern and its opponents have not yet combined for more than 66 points -- this matchup's over/under -- in a game this year.

-- Arkansas State has combined with its opponents to score more than 66 points in two games this season.
+- Arkansas State's games have gone over 66 points in two opportunities this season.

-- The combined points per game average of the two teams, 48.3, is 17.7 points fewer than Saturday's over/under.
+- Saturday's total is 17.7 points higher than the combined 48.3 PPG average of the two teams.

-- These two squads surrender a combined 76.3 points per game, 10.3 more than this contest's over/under.
+- This contest's over/under is 10.3 points fewer than the 76.3 these two squads combine to give up per game in 2021.

-- Eagles games have an average total of 51.7 points this season, 14.3 fewer than Saturday's over/under.
+- The Eagles and their opponents score an average of 51.7 points per game, 14.3 fewer than Saturday's total.

-- The 62.7 PPG average total in Red Wolves games this season is 3.3 points fewer than this game's over/under.
+- The 66 total in this game is 3.3 points above the 62.7 average total in Red Wolves games this season.

 Georgia Southern Stats and Trends

-- Georgia Southern has one win against the spread in four games this season.

-- Georgia Southern's games this year have hit the over on one of three set point totals (33.3%).
+- Georgia Southern's games this year have eclipsed the over/under one time in three opportunities (33.3%).

 - Find the latest spread and moneyline odds for Georgia Southern at SISportsbook.